 The Excaticide electric duster applies effective insecticide dust exactly where it will be the most effective.
 With its extended plastic applicator wand, it’s able to apply the right pest-control products exactly where they are needed most.
 With its total reach, it gives pest-control professionals and clients confidence that bed bugs and other pests will be eliminated.

 As a pest-control professional, you have the knowledge and expertise to provide answers to bed bug issues.
 We have the electric duster you can use to help clients maintain their homes pest-free.
-Contact Technicide for more information today.
+Contact Technicide for more information and to stay up to date on pest control industry news.